What we do

 College and Career Success Program

 In 2019, CME Group Foundation launched its Foundation Scholars Program.
 Twenty-five students received a scholarship of up to $20,000, renewable for three years.
-Now adding 15 or more new students a year and with approximately 35 students in the program annually, the program is open to low-income, historically disadvantaged, and underrepresented students in finance, computer science, information technology, math, cyber security, data science, statistics, accounting, or financial engineering.
-For university partners with 4+1 programs (bachelor’s degree in a technical field and a one-year master’s in finance), students can apply for three years of support in junior, senior, and master’s years.
+Now adding 15 or more new students a year and with approximately 35 students in the program annually, the program is open to low-income students majoring in finance, computer science, information technology, math, cyber security, data science, statistics, accounting, or financial engineering.

-While many scholarship programs are aimed at helping freshmen start college, the CME Group Foundation Scholarship Program works to ensure that sophomores, juniors, and seniors can finish their four-year degrees.
+While many scholarship programs are aimed at helping freshmen start college, the CME Group Foundation Scholars Program works to ensure that sophomores, juniors, and seniors can finish their four-year degrees.
 Scholars can reapply for up to three years of support, for a total of $60,000 in financial assistance.
-Since its 2019 launch, this program has awarded more than $3.5 million in scholarships to 100 talented college students
+Since its 2019 launch, this program has awarded more than $4.3 million in scholarships to 123 talented college students.

-"CME Group Foundation is pleased to play a role in driving equitable growth opportunities for under-represented students in our state by providing financial assistance for high-quality education and career development opportunities," said Terry Duffy, CME Group Chairman & Chief Executive Officer and Vice Chairman of CME Group Foundation.
-"This scholarship program can help our students earn college degrees debt free, while simultaneously opening new possibilities to explore careers at CME Group and other world-class organizations."
+"CME Group Foundation is pleased to play a role in driving growth opportunities for low-income students in our state by providing financial assistance for high-quality education and career development opportunities," said Terry Duffy, CME Group Chairman & Chief Executive Officer and Vice Chairman of CME Group Foundation.

-Read more about the impact of the program: Opening Doors for Diverse STEM Students.
+Read more about the impact of the program: Opening Doors for Low-Income STEM Students.

-In addition to the Scholars Program, the Foundation provides grants to direct service nonprofit organizations that work with Chicago students from low-income and historically disadvantaged communities who are underrepresented in the fields of finance and technology.
+In addition to the Scholars Program, the Foundation provides grants to direct service nonprofit organizations that work with Chicago students from low-income communities in the fields of finance and technology.
 These organizations ensure postsecondary degree or certification attainment and a transition to a strong first job in each student’s chosen field.
-Additionally, the Foundation supports organizations with a track record of success in providing research that is needed and utilized by the field and/or successful policy work that has advanced priorities of the postsecondary and career success fields with a lens of equity for all students.
+Additionally, the Foundation supports organizations with a track record of success in providing research that is needed and utilized by the field and/or successful policy work that has advanced priorities of the postsecondary and career success fields for students.

 Meet the New CME Group Foundation Scholars

-On August 14, 2024, CME Group Foundation announced that 18 rising underrepresented students majoring in finance, technology, and related fields at partner colleges and universities in the U.S. have each been awarded $20,000 in scholarships, resulting in a total of 35 CME Group Foundation Scholars with new and renewing students.
-On August 14, CME Group Foundation hosted its annual Day of Recognition and Market Education for the new 2024-25 Foundation Scholars, as well as interested renewing Scholars.
-The all-day event, held at CME Group, provided Scholars with valuable information about the financial services industry, as well as internship and career opportunities at CME Group.
-Scholars learned from and networked with CME Group employees, who served as keynote speakers, presenters, small group discussion leaders, and networking participants throughout the day.
+On August 14, 2025, CME Group Foundation announced that 18 rising low-income students majoring in finance, technology, and related fields at partner colleges and universities in the U.S. have each been awarded $20,000 in scholarships, resulting in a total of 37 CME Group Foundation Scholars with new and renewing students.

 • DePaul University